Updated May 2020

 Remitting a Director Penalty

-Except in the circumstances where the company has both failed to report and pay a relevant amount of PAYG withholding within three (3) months of the due date for payment, a Director Penalty for failure to pay PAYG withholding will be remitted and personal liability avoided where, within 21 days of the Director receiving the Director Penalty Notice, the company:
+Except in the circumstances where the company has both failed to report and pay a relevant amount of PAYG withholding or a GST liability within three (3) months of the due date for payment, a Director Penalty for failure to pay PAYG withholding or a GST liability will be remitted and personal liability avoided where, within 21 days of the Director receiving the Director Penalty Notice, the company:

 - pays the relevant debt,